-Leading land use Recreation, open green space (Metropolitan Open Land)
+Recreation, open green space (Metropolitan Open Land)

-Supporting land use Outdoor performance space and A3 cafe
+Outdoor performance space and A3 cafe

-Site description Lowlands Recreation Ground, located directly to the south of the railway line and heart of Metroland.

-Harrow-on-the-Hill Station is a key component of the unique mix of uses Harrow's Town Centre is promoting to validate its Metropolitan Town Centre status, at the
+Lowlands Recreation Ground, located directly to the south of the railway line and Harrow-on-the-Hill Station is a key component of the unique mix of uses Harrow's Town Centre is promoting to validate its Metropolitan Town Centre status, at the heart of Metroland.

-Site constraints/ dependencies Part of the Roxborough Park and the Grove Conservation Area.
+Part of the Roxborough Park and the Grove Conservation Area.